timescale/docs/timescaledb/quick-start/golang.md

     *   database name

 1. Compose your connection string variable as a [libpq connection string][libpq-docs], using this format:

     ```go
     connStr := "postgres://username:password@host:port/dbname"
     ```

-    If you're using a hosted version of TimescaleDB, or generally require an SSL connection, use this version instead:
+    If you're using a hosted version of TimescaleDB, or if you need an SSL connection, use this format instead:

     ```go
     connStr := "postgres://username:password@host:port/dbname?sslmode=require"
     ```

 1.  <Optional />You can check that you're connected to your database with this hello world program:

     ```go
     package main